Gurdev Singh Rupana

 Gurdev Singh Rupana (13 April 1936 - 5 December 2021) was a Punjabi short story writer.
 He won the Sahitya Akademi Award in 2020 and was a finalist for the Dhahan Prize in 2019 for his short story collection Aam Khaas.

 Biography

-Rupana did his post graduation in Punjabi literature from the Delhi University.
+Rupana did his post-graduation studies in Punjabi literature from the Delhi University.
 He started his career as a schoolteacher in Delhi.

-He went on to do PhD about the life and works of Punjabi poet Qadir Yar.
+He went on to do a PhD about the life and works of Punjabi poet Qadir Yar.

-He died at the age of 85 at native village Rupana of Sri Muktsar Sahib district.
+He died at the age of 85 in his native village, Rupana of Sri Muktsar Sahib district.
 He is survived by his wife Gurmail Kaur and two sons; Nempal Singh and Preetpal Singh Rupana.